 Dave Moja (Chair)

-Dave Moja is a CPA in Georgia, Florida, and Colorado.
+Dave Moja is a CPA in Georgia, and Florida.
 At Moja & Company he works closely with private colleges and seminaries.
 He is a member of the AICPA's Not-for-Profit Advisory Council and a former member of the IRS' Advisory Committee on Tax Exempt and Governmental Entities (ACT).
 Dave conducts workshops and delivers products on Form 990, financial statement issues, executive compensation, political issues, and unrelated business activities.
 He speaks extensively at accounting and tax seminars across the country, including the AICPA’s annual Not-for-Profit Industry Conference and Governmental and Not-for-Profit Training Program; the Florida Association of Chamber Professionals, Christian Leadership Alliance National Conference, National Association of College and University Business Officers annual Tax Forum; and the Florida Institute of CPAs annual not-for-profit conference.
 Dave earned his bachelor’s degree from Florida State University.

 Contact Dave Moja at email@example.com.